ballerina-platform/persist-tools/docs/spec/spec.md

 - User should invoke the command within a Ballerina project
 - The model definition file should contain the `persist` module import (`import ballerina/persist as _;`)
 - The Model definition file should contain at least one entity
-- If the user invokes the command twice, it will fail.
-The user needs to remove the persist configurations from the Ballerina.toml if they want to reinitialize the project.
+- If the user invokes the command twice, it will not fail.
+It will generate the files once again.

 ## 4. Push Persistence Schema to the Data Provider